ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

 Module and plugin documentation
 -------------------------------

 This type of documentation gets generated from structured YAML, inside of a Python string.
-It will be included in the same code that it's documenting, or it will be in a separate Python file, such as a doc fragment.
+It is included in the same code that it's documenting, or in a separate Python file, such as a doc fragment.
 Please see the :ref:`module format and documentation guidance <developing_modules_documenting>` for more information.

 This type of documentation is tested with ``ansible-test sanity`` and full instructions are available on the :ref:`testing module documentation <testing_module_documentation>` page.